 How to Get Vegetable Oil Out of Cat Fur

 Vegetable oil on a cat’s fur is not concerning as it is not toxic.
 In fact, if it soaks in, it can help ease dry or flaky skin and make a coat shiny.
 Swallowing small amounts of vegetable oil also aids digestion.
 It helps hairballs pass without difficulty.

 You will also notice that vegetable oil is often used to clear sticky substances from cat fur.
 It will counter anything else attached to the hair.
 Olive oil will serve the same purpose.

 All the same, vegetable oil on a cat must be washed off.
 It is fatty and can block pores if left untended.
 Also, excess oil can cause a mild stomach upset when swallowed.
 The good news is that vegetable oil easily washed out of cat fur in the following way:

-- Place your cat in the shower, or a bowl of lukewarm water.
+- Place your cat in a bowl of lukewarm water

-Once your cat has been washed, you must dry her urgently.
-Do not let your cat’s body temperature drop below 100 degrees Fahrenheit.
-A hairdryer is likely too harsh.
-Use a thick, fluffy towel and leave her wrapped up.
+Do not let your cat’s body temperature drop below 100 degrees Fahrenheit as it will be too cold.
+A hairdryer is likely too harsh, so use a thick, fluffy towel and leave it wrapped up.

 How to Remove Glue from Cat Fur